ElricXin/Skeleton-MixFormer/README.md

 self-attention method, Spatial MixFormer better highlights the discriminative differences of the channel groups and the interpretable learning of the joint adjacency.
 2) Temporal MixFormer, which consists of multiscale convolution, temporal transformer and sequential holding model.
-The multivariate temporal models ensures the richness of global difference expression, and realizes the discrimination of key intervals in the sequence, thereby enabling more effective learning of long and short-term dependencies in actions.
+The multivariate temporal models ensures the richness of global difference expression, and realizes the discrimination of key intervals in the sequence, thereby enabling more effective learning of long and short-term dependencies in actions.
 Our Skeleton-MixFormer demonstrates state-of-the-art (SOTA) performance across seven different settings on four standard datasets, namely NTU-60, NTU-120, NW-UCLA, and UAV-Human.
 Specifically, we have achieved an overall advantage of transformer-based